declare-lab/conv-emotion/README.md

 # Emotion Recognition in Conversations

 ### Updates
+11/10/2019: [New Paper](https://arxiv.org/pdf/1910.04980.pdf): ERC with Transfer Learning from Generative Dialogue Models.

-09/08/2019: New paper on Emotion Recognition in Conversation (ERC) - https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8764449
+09/08/2019: [New paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8764449) on Emotion Recognition in Conversation (ERC).

 06/03/2019: Features and codes to train DialogueRNN on the MELD dataset have been released.